 You should receive a copy of the appraisal once the report is available to your loan officer.
-Take a look at homes the appraiser used in the report and note how its features compared to yours.
-Look at the details noted for your home and see how they compare to your home.
-Note the size of the home in comparison to any approved plans you have or previous appraisals or tax records to make sure that value wasn’t excluded where it should have been included.
+If you don’t get one, ask.
+If it’s a hard copy, ask for a digital one too.
+Put them both somewhere safe.
+Look at homes the appraiser used in the report and note how its features compared to yours.
+Look at the details noted for your home.
+See how they actually compare to your home.
+Note the size of the home (called the Gross Livable Area or GLA) in comparison to any approved plans you have or previous appraisals or tax records to make sure that value wasn’t excluded where it should have been included.

 If the appraisal is in the ballpark, pat yourself on the back for doing a good job.
 If the value is low, start looking back to the turn of events to see where data may have been missed or to your own notes about the competency of the appraiser to see whether maybe he or she was not the best person for the job.
 Then call your loan officer to raise your concerns.